Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

         print("Completed test_sample successfully")
     ```

-7. In the pop up windows of Commit Changes click on the **Commit changes** button.
+7. In the pop-up windows of Commit Changes click on the **Commit changes** button.

 8. Navigate to the **Code** **(1)** and click on **.github/workflows** **(2)** folder.